NMI Holdings (NMIH)

 5. Revenue Growth

-Insurers earn revenue three ways.
-The core insurance business itself, often called underwriting and represented in the income statement as premiums earned, is one way.
-Investment income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities is the second way.
-Fees from various sources such as policy administration, annuities, or other value-added services is the third.
-Over the last five years, NMI Holdings grew its revenue at a solid 10.1% compounded annual growth rate.
+Insurance companies earn revenue from three primary sources: 1) The core insurance business itself, often called underwriting and represented in the income statement as premiums 2) Income from investing the “float” (premiums collected upfront not yet paid out as claims) in assets such as fixed-income assets and equities 3) Fees from various sources such as policy administration, annuities, or other value-added services.
+Over the last five years, NMI Holdings grew its revenue at a solid 10.3% compounded annual growth rate.
 Its growth surpassed the average insurance company and shows its offerings resonate with customers, a great starting point for our analysis.

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-NMI Holdings’s annualized revenue growth of 11.1% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+NMI Holdings’s annualized revenue growth of 10.5% over the last two years aligns with its five-year trend, suggesting its demand was predictably strong.

-This quarter, NMI Holdings reported year-on-year revenue growth of 7.6%, and its $178.7 million of revenue exceeded Wall Street’s estimates by 0.7%.
+This quarter, NMI Holdings grew its revenue by 8.5% year on year, and its $180.7 million of revenue was in line with Wall Street’s estimates.

 6. Net Premiums Earned

-When analyzing NMI Holdings’s net premiums earned over the last two years, we can paint a similar picture as it recorded an annual growth rate of 9.2%.
+When analyzing NMI Holdings’s net premiums earned over the last two years, we can paint a similar picture as it recorded an annual growth rate of 8.6%.
 Since two-year net premiums earned grew slower than total revenue over this period, it’s implied that other line items such as investment income grew at a faster rate.
-While these additional streams certainly contribute to the bottom line, their impact can vary.
-Some firms have shown greater success and long-term consistency in investing their float compared to peers.
-However, sharp fluctuations in the fixed income and equity markets can significantly affect short-term performance.
+These additional streams do play a key role in the bottom line, but their impact can vary.
+While some firms have excelled in consistently investing their float, sudden shifts in the fixed income and equity markets can heavily sway short-term performance.

-NMI Holdings’s net premiums earned came in at $151.3 million this quarter, up 5.6% year on year and in line with Wall Street Consensus estimates.
+In Q4, NMI Holdings produced $152.5 million of net premiums earned, up 6.2% year on year and in line with Wall Street Consensus estimates.

 7. Combined Ratio